alicechang29/jobly-react/tickets.md

 21. useContext is not updating the firstName (app.jsx)

+22. should not initialize a fetch request when login page is rendered

 # LEARNING
 For search forms, can keep the state of the input and not clear it out